stereobooster/stereobooster.com/content/posts/what-is-the-worst-advice-for-the-newbie/index.md

 ## Learn Python

-One person asked what is the best way to start to learn JavaScript.
+One person asked what is the **best way to learn JavaScript**.
 And the advice was to learn Python.
 Wait, what?
 So the reasoning is following, JS is very confusing (I agree), and Python less confusing, so if you learn basics in Python you can switch to JS.

-The intention is nice, but the advice is awfull.
+The intention is nice, but the advice is awful.
 A newbie will spend time learning Python, and then will switch to JS and will find it even more confusing than before learning Python, because eloquent Python is a bit different from eloquent JS.
-In JS you have an event loop, and async/await and awfull coercion rules, which you should avoid as plague.
+In JS you have an event loop, and async/await and awful coercion rules, which you should avoid as plague.

 The better advice would be: learn JS but learn the best parts of it e.g. avoid coercions with triple equality, use `let`/`const` to avoid problems with scoping (`var`), use arrow functions to avoid problems with `this`, etc.